JiangLing-han/endogenous_molecular_network_attractors/README.md

    left is the nodes number, it should start from 1;
    right is its value which should be float, using space to sepreate them.
-   Others are the same as `Without start input`.
+   Others are the same as last section.